Understanding Trauma and Healing Through Sunnah-Based Cupping Therapy

 - Jan 31

-Many people live with chronic tension, fatigue, emotional overwhelm, or physical patterns they cannot explain despite having “moved on” mentally.
+Trauma is not just a mental experience; it is something the body remembers long after the event has passed.
+Many individuals live with chronic tension, fatigue, emotional overwhelm, or physical patterns that remain unexplained, even after they believe they have mentally moved on.
 Modern neuroscience and somatic research increasingly show that trauma is closely linked to how the nervous system adapts for survival.

 Trauma as a Survival Response, Not a Weakness